Information and advice to help commercial developers and householders applying for planning permission.

 Designing out crime - designing in community safety

-For guidance on how you can reduce crime and disorder when you are designing new developments, see our Designing out crime - designing in community safety document.
+For guidance on how you can reduce crime and disorder when you are designing new developments, see our designing out crime - designing in community safety document.

 Good homes charter